The Truth About the Percentage of Gay Population

 Another factor to consider when looking at the percentage of the gay population is culture and geography.
 Different cultures and regions may have varying levels of acceptance and tolerance towards the LGBTQ+ community, which can impact how individuals identify and disclose their sexual orientation.

 For example, a study by the Williams Institute at UCLA found that 4.5% of adults in the United States identified as LGBT, but this percentage varied greatly by state.
 The highest percentage was found in Washington D. C. at 9.8%, while the lowest was in North Dakota at 2.7%.
+In contrast, past generations reported lower rates of LGBT identification, highlighting a demographic shift over time.

 This highlights the importance of considering cultural and geographical factors when looking at statistics on sexual orientation.